5 Reasons Every Young Adult Should Vote

 3. You get into the habit of voting

 Research shows these habits are formed when you’re young.
 If you go to the polls once, you’re more likely to return during the next election.
-Let our generation be known for outstanding voter turnout!
+And over time you’ll see the impact of that habit.
+Let your generation be known for outstanding voter turnout!

-4. Your vote can impact the election results
+4. Your vote can actually impact the election results

 In the 2012 presidential election, at least 80 electoral votes depended on the youth vote.
-As of 2016, it was estimated that 46 million young adults (ages 18–29) are eligible to vote and make up 21% of the eligible voting population.
+As of 2016, it was estimated that 46 million young adults (ages 18–29) were eligible to vote and made up 21% of the eligible voting population.
+The point is you and your peers make up a large portion of the population so what you think and how you vote matters for your future.

 5. You get a pretty cool sticker

-None of us are in it just for the sticker, but it feels pretty cool to boast that you’ve done your democratic duty as an American citizen.
+None of us are in it just for the sticker, but it feels pretty cool to boast that you’ve done your duty as an American citizen.
+I mean, how many Instagram stories do you see of people with their stickers on Election Day?
+Don’t you want to be one of them?
 Show off that sticker and encourage your friends to register and vote too!

-You have the right to choose where you vote, either at home or at school.
+• College students: You have the right to choose where you vote, either at home or at school.
 Many states allow you to update your voting address online for convenience, or your school will have information on how to update your registration or register.
+If you choose to vote based on your school’s location, be sure to brush up on state policies if you attend a school outside your home state.

 Like what you’re reading?